kevinniechen/permanently-remote/README.md

 # Permanently Remote
-A list of companies that are allowing employees to permanently work from home after COVID-19.
+A list of tech companies that are allowing employees to permanently work from home after COVID-19.

 *To contribute, click README.md and then the pencil icon.
 Make your changes and click the "Propose file change" button to submit a pull request.*